JSafaiyeh/Omni/README.md

 Implemented:
 #Twitter
-Twitter provides a TwitterAPIClient with Fabric.
+Twitter provides a Twitter API Client with Fabric.
 Read the [Twitter Documentation](https://dev.twitter.com/twitter-kit/android/api) for more information.